Part 4: Movies and Visual Data Files

 8. Click Next.

-Video size and quality
+Setting the video size and quality

 In the 3D Graphics window, aliasing is the process by which smooth curves and other lines become jagged because the resolution of the graphics device or file is not high enough to represent a smooth curve.
-Anti-aliasing is a technique for diminishing jagged - stair step-like lines that you want to be smooth.
+Antialiasing is a technique for diminishing jagged stair-step-like lines that you want to be smooth.

 2. Leave the default setting of 3x3 - Good Quality.